microlinkhq/browserless/README.md

 Probably **browserless** was too smart and it blocked a request that you need.

-You can active debug mode using `DEBUG=browserless*` environment variable in order to see what is happening behind the code:
+You can active debug mode using `DEBUG=browserless` environment variable in order to see what is happening behind the code:

 ```
-DEBUG=browserless* node index.js
+DEBUG=browserless node index.js
 ```

 Consider open an [issue](https://github.com/Kikobeats/browserless/issues/new) with the debug trace.

 **Q: Can I use browserless with my AWS Lambda like project?**

-Yes, check [aws-lambda-chrome](https://github.com/Kikobeats/aws-lambda-chrome) to setup AWS Lambda with a binary compatible.
+Yes, check [chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda) to setup AWS Lambda with a binary compatible.

-## Related

-- [aws-lambda-chrome](https://github.com/Kikobeats/aws-lambda-chrome) – Chrome binary compatible with AWS Lambda.

 ## License